LoopKit/looptips/docs/settings/overview.md

 ## What if settings are "off"?

-Loop is primarily a set of math equations called an algorithm.
-The recommendations and actions that Loop takes are based on math.
 If the inputs to those math equations (aka your settings) are not accurate, your results for blood glucose control may also not be optimal.

 Let's use an analogy to explain the impact of settings.
 Imagine your are trying to keep a house plant healthy.
 If you water it "just right", the plant is green and lush.
 After much trial and error, you've discovered that 1/3 cup of water every other day is "just right".
 Everything is beautiful...plant is happy.